Jelle-Bijlsma/UTMR/README.md

 * pyqtgraph               == 0.12.2
 * scipy                   == 1.7.1

+Tested to work on Ubuntu 20.04 and 21.4 only.

 If you get this error:

 _qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.
 This application failed to_